 Everyone involved in the life of a fire door, from its specification to maintaining it in use, is responsible for protecting property and saving lives.
 But all too often we rely on the next person to do his job and get it right.
 So who is responsible?

-Our ‘Circle of Responsibility’ ensures that everyone recognises what their role is.
-If you are in the circle – you have responsibilities for fire doors.
+The ‘Circle of Responsibility’ or the the critical chain of responsibility, ensures that everyone recognises what their role is.
+If you are in the circle or part of the chain – you have responsibilities for fire doors.

 You have the power to prevent decisions which might be based on cost, rather than safety, being taken further down the line.

-You often have the choice either to use the cheapest option available, or take the responsibility for ensuring the safety of the occupants and insist on certification by using third party accredited products.
+You have the choice either to use the cheapest option available or take the responsibility for ensuring the safety of the occupants and insist on certification by using third party accredited products.